jpcarvalhodev/nclock_react/README.md

-# Nclock
+# NIDGROUP Software

-Nclock assiduity project using React and typescript for SISNID
+NIDGROUP software project using React and typescript for SISNID

 ## Prerequisites